 3) Then press the Increase button as shown in the figure.

-4) At the particular point the relay will get Trip.
+4) At the particular point the relay will get a Trip.
 Note that value.

 5) Again keep away from the operating zone press the decrease button to find another operating point.